- The average college graduate salary is $55,260 in 2023.

-- $85,000 was the most common among expected starting salaries sought by those who participated in the survey.
+- $85,000 was the most common starting salary expected by college students.

 Average starting salaries for college graduates are a reflection of the value of their combined skill and knowledge.

 Several factors affect these numbers including the cost of living, the area in which the graduate lives, and demand for the skill that a graduate possesses.
 The numbers reflected in this report are averages and may vary slightly depending on these various factors.

 - The national average salary for college graduates (overall) has remained steady over the last few years at around $50,000 to $60,000.